vk8a8/batpu-lang/README.md

 # MattBat-Vk8a8 Language
-This is a c-like language writin in Bison and Lex, designed specially for MattBatWings' "BatPU" Minecraft CPU.
+This is a C-like language written in Bison and Lex, designed specially for MattBatWings' "BatPU" Minecraft CPU.

 This is still in WIP,as it currently does not support:
 * Function declarations
 * Function calls
-* Variable writing
 * Automatically placed variables

 # How to use: